itu-square/2023-foundations-of-probabilistic-programming/README.md

 * **Deadline for signing-up: 15 January 2023**.

 *The PhD school at IT University of Copenhagen grants 3 ECTS points for this course.
-To be eligible for the course PhD students must lead at least one of the sessions in the schedule below.*
+To obtained the credits, students must lead at least one of the sessions in the [schedule below](#schedule).*

 ## Course description